openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## JSON Web Token additional "Claims" Registration

-This specification registers the Claims defined in Section entitled "Additional Claims about End-Users" into the IANA JSON Web Token Claims registry defined in [JWT].
+This specification registers the Claims defined required for eKYC and Identity Assurance into the IANA JSON Web Token Claims registry defined in [JWT].

 ### Registry Contents
 ```